| Motion Picture

 in reality he is using gravity.
 Since gravity always pulls things downward, note the direction Fred Astair's

 pant cuff shift as the room-camera apparatus moves.
 A long shot was necessary for this sequence for a variety

 of reasons, two of which are (a) cuts would make the scene less convincing and (b) it would be very difficult

 to interrupt the sequence and restart mid-point.
 Close examination reveals that the final cut is a concatenation of three long takes spliced artfully together.
 Only the slightest shift is visible at the splice points.

 || Orson Wells

 opening credits.
 This is perhaps the best known long take in motion picture history.
+The long take is three minutes and twenty seconds.
 A film

 | Will Success Spoil Rock Hunter?
 (1957)